Tom Churchill (athlete): Later OU days

 Churchill returned to Norman in the fall of 1928 for his junior year.
 While the football team only finished with a 5–3 record and finished third in the Big Six Conference (OU's new athletic conference as of that year), the basketball team had more success.
 For the second season in a row they were crowned conference champions as they finished with a 13–2 record.
 Churchill was once again named all-conference, and at the end of the season he was also honored as a consensus All-American.

 In 1929–30, his senior year at Oklahoma, Churchill had the most success of his football career.
-Playing at the end position, and occasionally as a running back, he was honored as an all-conference performer and was also named as a third-team All-American by the United Press and NEA.
+Playing at the end position, and occasionally as a running back, he was honored as an all-conference performer and was also named as a third-team All-American by the United Press and Newspaper Enterprise Association (NEA).
 He was invited to play in the East–West Shrine Game as well.
 In the winter, the basketball team failed to three-peat as conference champions, and Churchill also failed to repeat as all-conference and All-American.
 In the springtime, however, he earned his lone varsity letter as a pitcher for the baseball team.
 The Sooners had great success that season and were crowned co-conference champions under head coach Lawrence Haskell.

 When Churchill's collegiate athletics career was over, he had earned 10 varsity letters in four sports, earned multiple all-conference selections and played on teams that won three total conference championships (not including boxing titles).

 Professional baseball and coaching

 After college, Churchill signed a contract with the New York Yankees farm league.
 A damaged shoulder prematurely ended his career.
 Churchill then went on to coach the University of New Mexico men's basketball team for the 1931–32 and 1932–33 seasons.
+He was also an assistant football coach at New Mexico.

+Later life and death

+Churchill later managed the El Macero Country Club in El Macero, California.
+He died on April 29, 1963, in Sacramento, California, after a surgery for cancer.